 1. Be Prepared

-This is the first and most important step to safely handling chemical spills.
-Essentially, with any chemicals present in the lab, the Material Safety Data Sheet (SDS) will have critical information.
+This is the first (and most important) step to safely handling chemical spills.
+With each of the lab’s specific chemicals, the Material Safety Data Sheet (SDS) contains critical information everyone should be familiar with.

-In the unlikely event of a major spill, the lab should immediately evacuate.
-Emergency services should be notified at once.
+In the event of a minor spill, notify personnel within the immediate area.
+Following this, alert the manager, administrator, safety advisor, etc. In the unlikely event of a major spill, everyone in the facility should evacuate immediately.
+Notify emergency services at once.
 If someone was affected, locate the nearest safety shower or emergency eyewash.
-After that, contaminated clothing should be removed at once, and all areas of the body generously flushed with water.
+After that, remove contaminated clothing at once, and generously flush all areas of the body with water.

 5. Clean Up

 Lab spill kits can handle most chemical spills.
 However, the necessary clean up varies depending on the specific substance.

 Consult the Material Safety Data Sheet to identify effective clean-up procedures.
 Acids, biological specimens, flammable liquids, mercury, and radioactive agents all have individualized clean-up measures.
 Consult each material’s instructions to discern the best way to manage the spill.

 Once you finish cleaning, dispose of the materials you used.
 First, place the absorbents into a plastic bucket or other container.
 Double-bag any liquid or powder residue to provide additional reinforcement.

 Afterward, place the waste in the appropriate hazard waste bin.
 Then, separate anything you might have used to clean chemical spills from normal trash.
 Be sure to very distinctly label each receptacle containing hazardous materials.
 On each label, clearly disclose exactly what’s within to prevent any accidental exposure.